BearWare/TeamTalk5/Documentation/TeamTalk/server.md

 When running the setup-wizard then make sure the executable is run at a writable location so it's possible for the setup-wizard to save its changes to disk.

-# TeamTalk Server with Facebook Login {#fbserver}

-If a TeamTalk server is set up with a user account that has the username "facebook" then this will force the TeamTalk server to authenticate the user's credentials with Facebook's login service.
-For the TeamTalk server to do this it must have internet access and be able to do DNS lookups.

-Read section [Facebook Login](@ref fbuseraccount) for more information on how to set up a Facebook account.